kal-kyokya/kal-kyokya/weeklyWorkLog/README.md

 **Lesson:** I have a 3 step wake up system consisting of a couple alarms, one hour apart, and a single 25 minutes snooze during which I supposedly engage in dream Analysis.

 ### 🌟 <b>Highlights of the Week</b>
-- <b>Memorable moment / breakthrough / proud event</b>: The spread across the week realization that the game is kinda easier now than it has ever been.
+- <b>Memorable moment / breakthrough / proud event</b>: The spreaded-across-the-week realization that the game is kinda easier now than it has ever been.
 Something of a positive reinforcement and proof that a brother has thus far made some decent moves and owes it to himself to keep going and get the job done.
 Validation of the current routine.
 - <b>Quote, inspiration, or personal reflection</b>: ```"The moment you are disturbed by insult or pleased by praise.
 You are still a slave."``` - The Stoics Meditations.
 Kept this quote in mind while I listened to the new album by 'Dave Santan'; The Boy Who Played The Harp, with no Pathos whatsover, during the first listen and came to the realization that RAIN is enough, ```no need to indulge in Pathos to prove ones appreciation for beauty```.

 ---